Clinton Liberal Institute: History

+Establishment

+The Clinton Liberal Institute was the initial educational venture of the Universalist denomination in America.
+The need for a Universalist school, and the precedent set by the Oneida Institute, was set forth in an article in the April 30, 1831, issue of Evangelical Magazine and Gospel Advocate.
+According to its author, the article was "setting forth the importance to our cause, and strongly urging the necessity upon Universalists, of establishing a literary institution [non-religious school] of our own, which should be free from the intermeddling and control of the Orthodox sects, where we could send our sons and daughters for an education without their being insulted and kept under the perpetual surveillance of our religious opponents, and where our young men could receive a suitable education, preparatory to the ministry of reconciliation."

-Efforts by the Universalist Church to establish a non-denominational school in the State of New York began in 1831.
+Efforts by the Universalist Church to establish a non-denominational and non-sectarian school to train ministers, in the State of New York, began in 1831.
 The intent of these efforts was to create a school "not only for general purposes of science and literature, but with a particular view of furnishing with an education young men designed for the ministry of reconciliation", due to the perception that other Christian schools that dominated the state were "hostile to the doctrine" of Universalism.
 To this end, the Clinton Liberal Institute was established in Clinton, New York, and the first students were admitted in November 1831.
-On April 29, 1834, the New York State Legislature passed a bill entitled "An Act to incorporate the Clinton liberal institute", formally allowing a group of eighteen trustees to create "The Clinton Liberal Institute" as a body "for the purpose of providing a literary seminary for the public instruction and education of youth."
+On April 29, 1834, the New York State Legislature passed a bill entitled "An Act to incorporate the Clinton liberal institute", formally allowing a group of eighteen trustees to create "The Clinton Liberal Institute" as a body "for the purpose of providing a literary [non-religious] seminary for the public instruction and education of youth."

+No record survives explaining why Clinton was chosen, but the school's 1878 catalog offered this explanation: "[the] climate is agreeable and healthful; the citizens are intelligent, moral, and hospitable, and are deeply interested in the intellectual culture of the young.
+The village is exceptionally free from the vices and temptations that abound in most towns and cities.
+The general quiet of the place and its prevailing intellectual and moral tone are highly favorable to study and the development of true character."